Are Bell Tents any Good?

 The Bell Tent is making a resurgence in Australia.
 Is this resurgence based on the re-discovery of its brilliance ,on a yearning for the good-old-days…when life was wonderful in all respects, or a dissatisfaction with light weight dome and tunnel tents?

-The tent many of us know as a Bell Tent is referred to in America as the Sibley Tent.Henry Hopkins Sibley patented his tent design in 1858.The Sibley (Bell) Tent is thought to be a variation of the Native American tipi.
-Unlike a tipi, it has walls, a raised entrance and guy ropes, without the extendable tripod or smoke hole.
+The tent many of us know as a Bell Tent is referred to in America as the Sibley Tent.
+Henry Hopkins Sibley patented his tent design in 1858.
+The Sibley (Bell) Tent is thought to be a variation of the Native American tipi.
+Unlike a tipi, it has walls, a raised entrance, and guy ropes, without the extendable tripod or smoke hole.
 (Wikipedia)

 Bell Tent Design

 A Bell tent is remarkably simple.
 A single central pole, covered in canvas.
-The tent is reinforced with tension by guy ropes connected around the top of the walls and being held down by pegs around the circumference to the ground.
-It has a circular floor plan .
-(Wikipedia)Bell Tent set up on grass
+The tent is reinforced with tension by guy ropes connected around the top of the walls and held down by pegs around the circumference to the ground.
+It has a circular floor plan.
+(Wikipedia)

 Putting up a Bell Tent

 A Bell tent like many tents can be really easy when you have 4 people who know how to work together.
-One holding the central pole, while other pull /adjust and peg out the walls.
+One holding the central pole, while others pull /adjust and peg out the walls.

 The canvas is single layer, there is no additional fly to be manoeuvred and secured.
 This is similar to the “Auto-tent” and much simpler than the A-frame/Fly tent combination.
 Dome and tunnel tents with their flexible frames and lightweight fabrics which can quite easily be erected by one person remain the easier option.